Grant592/grant592.github.io/_posts/2021-08-31-elo-ratings-code.md

 ### Wrap up

 This wraps up my post.
 I'll start making predictions prior to the start of the season and we can see how accurate the Elo ratings are.
+Once we're into the season and internationals start, I'll consider revising the ratings depending on the number of international players missing amongst other things.